rcmorano/docker-jormungandr/README.md

 # Run

-Execute from repo root dir:
+Customize the environment in docker-compose.yaml and execute this from repo root dir:

 ```
 docker-compose up -d